 Skirted tables are one decor item that not only adds color and pattern to a room, but they can be changed easily seasonally while providing hidden storage.
-In this post I am sharing a few that I think will inspire you to think about how one would fit into your decor and storage needs.
+In this post I am sharing a few fabric covered tables that I think will inspire you to think about how one would fit into your decor and storage needs.

 In a nutshell….when decorating a home, there are a few decorating basics or as I like to call them… the forgotten elements that we often overlook.
 These elements can help make the decor look more cohesive, even on a budget.
-The series is to show you ways you can add these elements to your home.

-The #2 Forgotten Decorating Secret comes in round, rectangular, and square shapes.
+One of these forgotten decorating elements comes in round, rectangular, and square shapes.

 It is the skirted table.